preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/tutorial/index.rst

 Tutorial
 =====================

-Using this option in Omnia Admin a Tenant Administrator can create and edit Tutorials for selected publishing pages.
+Using this option in Omnia admin a tenant administrator can create and edit tutorials for selected publishing pages.

-A Tutorial can be set up to start automatically when a page is opened.
+A tutorial can be set up to start automatically when a page is opened.
 But if it's not, users select the "Tutorial" icon in the heading or in the menu.

 **Note!** For the tutorial to start automatically, the tutorial must be set up in the action menu.

 For an implementation example, see this page: :doc:`Tutorial implementation example </admin-settings/tenant-settings/tutorial/tutorial-implementation/index>`

-Create or edit a Tutorial
+Create or edit a tutorial
 ****************************
-Do the following to create a new Tutorial:
+Do the following to create a new tutorial:

 1. Click the plus.